gillyware/gatekeeper/docs/usage/permissions.md

 You may create a new permission, which will be active by default.

-If the permission already exists, a `PermissionAlreadyExistsException` will be thrown.
+If the permission already exists, a `GatekeeperException` will be thrown.

 The `createPermission` method accepts a string or a string-backed enum.